roguelikers/hellth/README.md

 # How to play

 ASDW+QEZC: movement

 Space/Comma: pickup

 Numbers 1-9: inventory item actions

 T: throw

 D: drop

 C: consume

 E: equip/unequip

 M: make sacrifice (descend to next level)

 Escape: cancel/exit

+## This is a 7DRL game

-_Made as a part of the 7drl 2024 challenge using Rust and Bevy, and the very nice assets from the wonderful Kenney's 1bit Pack._
+_Made as a part of the [7drl 2024 challenge](https://gavrilovmiroslav.itch.io/hellth) using Rust and Bevy, and the very nice assets from the wonderful Kenney's 1bit Pack._

 > Version 1.1 is the officially submitted 7drl version.
 > Version1.2 is a post-jam update with bugfixes and some quality-of-life improvements, including a don't-be-an-octopus achievement.